 1. Check the circuit breaker panel.
 This is most likely the case if you had too many appliances running at once.
 If it’s set to the “off” position, set it to the middle setting before switching it back to “on”.

 3. If the problem is the capacitor, test it.
-The capacitor is easy to identify because it’s shaped like a cylinder, like a small can of beer.
+The capacitor is easily identifiable because it’s shaped like a cylinder, like a small beer can.
 The top of a working capacitor should be flat.
 If it’s bulging, replace it.
 If it’s flat but your fan motor is still not turning on, you’ll want to test the capacitor to see if it’s still working.
 You can purchase a tester at any hardware store.
 And as usual, turn off the air conditioner before doing any work on it.

 How to Prevent AC Fan Motor Issues

-No Matter the Type of AC Issues, We Can Help
+No Matter the Type of AC Issue, We Can Help

 At Complete Air Mechanical, we have experienced HVAC professionals who can inspect your AC and/or install a unit that’s right for your home or business.
 We provide service in Orange, Osceola, Seminole, and Volusia counties, and we offer financing options.